SESYNC-ci/basic-git-lesson/slides/config.md

 Revisit the commit history to confirm that the author information has been amended for the first commit.
-In the future, configure your `user.name` and `user.email` before starting a project, so you do not have to ammend any commits.
+In the future, configure your `user.name` and `user.email` before starting a project, so you do not have to amend any commits.
 This is a one-time configuration for each computer on which you use RStudio, so you don't have to repeat this for any subsequent repositories you create on this machine.